Frequently Asked Questions

 As a cooperative support group (everyone works together to make it possible) we're also very cost friendly.
 L.I.N.K. membership is only $25 per year.
 Field trips and special events are often free or involve only a small fee.
 Occasionally we offer a grander field trip with a grander cost, but, as always, families pick and choose which events to participate in.

 Each family participating in L.I.N.K.
 Thursdays also pays $25 per semester church-use fee.
 We know about homeschool budgets all too well, so many of the fees charged for Thursday classes are quite small.
 Each of our elementary classes average around $10 per semester.
 Middle and high school classes average $17 per semester.
 When we pay an expert to come in and teach a class, fees may be more; but again, you choose which classes and events in which to participate.

 The first step of becoming a member of L.I.N.K. is to complete the Membership Application (see Document & Forms).
-Both parents must review and sign the Statement of Faith, the Agreement and Waiver, and the Participant Profile Form (a.k.a., background check).
+Both parents must review and sign the Statement of Faith, the Agreement and Waiver, the Participant Profile Form (a.k.a., background check), and the Participation Waiver (COVID-19).
 The References section should be completed in full with a reference who can speak to your church involvement and Christian walk, as well as two personal references.
-References should not be related to the applicant.
+References must not be related to the applicant(s).

 Please mail your completed application and Membership Fee to L.I.N.K.
 Registrar, P.O.
 Box 144, Lowell, MI 49331.

 Upon receipt, your application will be assigned to a L.I.N.K.
 Board Member for processing.
 You will receive an email confirmation, followed by an introductory phone call.
 In an effort to get a better understanding of applicant families and their beliefs as pertaining to the L.I.N.K.
 Statement of Faith, we do contact all references.
 As a cooperative organization where parents are also teachers, we have found that in doing this we avoid areas of potential conflict during morning devotions, prayers, and classes.